Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Bandwidth is the largest amount of data (counted in MB per second) that can be transported over the external memory interface in a second.
-The number is calculated by multiplying the card's interface width by the speed of its memory.
-If the card has DDR type memory, it must be multiplied by 2 once again.
-If it uses DDR5, multiply by 4 instead.
-The higher the card's memory bandwidth, the better the card will be in general.
-It especially helps with AA, HDR and high resolutions.
-Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed per second.
-This number is calculated by multiplying the total texture units of the card by the core clock speed of the chip.
-The better this number, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied per second.
-Pixel Rate: Pixel rate is the most pixels the video card can possibly write to its local memory in one second - measured in millions of pixels per second.
-The number is calculated by multiplying the number of colour ROPs by the the core speed of the card.
-ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel output rate also depends on lots of other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the potential to get to the maximum fill rate.
+Memory Bandwidth: Bandwidth is the max amount of information (counted in MB per second) that can be transferred past the external memory interface in a second.
+It is calculated by multiplying the interface width by its memory speed.
+In the case of DDR RAM, it should be multiplied by 2 once again.
+If it uses DDR5, multiply by ANOTHER 2x.
+The higher the memory bandwidth, the faster the card will be in general.
+It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Texel Rate: Texel rate is the maximum amount of texture map elements (texels) that can be applied per second.
+This number is worked out by multiplying the total texture units of the card by the core clock speed of the chip.
+The better the texel rate, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels applied in one second.
+Pixel Rate: Pixel rate is the maximum amount of pixels that the graphics chip can possibly write to its local memory in one second - measured in millions of pixels per second.
+The number is worked out by multiplying the amount of Raster Operations Pipelines by the the core speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel output rate also depends on quite a few other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to get to the maximum fill rate.

 Display Prices